 I am a subject specialist being a qualified lawyer with over 20 years experience in civil litigation.
-I am an experienced tutor/lecturer/assessor in the following areas: wills and probate, inheritance and tax, contract law, law of tort, law of nuisance, vicarious liability, forensic law, general defences, policing law, criminal law, judicial system, human rights, law and morality, equality law, employment law, family law, sources of law and CILEx levels 2 and 3.
-I am also a social policy lecturer.
+I am an experienced tutor/lecturer/assessor in the following areas: wills and probate, inheritance and tax, contract law, law of tort, law of nuisance, vicarious liability, forensic law, general defences, policing law, criminal law, judicial system, human rights, law and morality, equality law, employment law, family law, sources of law and CILEx levels 2, 3 and 6.
 I give learners appropriate support to enable them to achieve their academic and vocational targets.
-I have 5 years experience in teaching adult learners (19+) who are either progressing on to higher education at University or who are trainee lawyers.
+I have 6 years experience in teaching adult learners (19+) who are either progressing on to higher education at University, trainee lawyers studying via the CILEx route or already at university.
 I am able to provide 1-1 online sessions in a virtual classroom or alternatively I am happy to prepare a plan for you to answer set work providing you with key information as well as reviewing and appraising any work due for submission.
 I am also able to set a revision plan and prepare a visual aid for your revision strategy.
 Being an online tutor is excellent for both of us as we can be in the comfort of our own homes at a mutually convenient time.

 Sarah's last completed A Level Law job with Dani: Occasional -